shah0421/aws-databricks-lakehouse-project/README.md

 # 📘 ETL Lakehouse Workflow & Streaming Ingestion Projects

-This repository contains two comprehensive Databricks projects designed to demonstrate modern data engineering patterns on AWS.
+This repository contains four comprehensive Databricks projects designed to demonstrate modern data engineering patterns on AWS.

 - etl-lakehouse-workflow project showcases a full Lakehouse architecture built using Terraform, implementing the Medallion (Bronze–Silver–Gold) design, Unity Catalog governance, and automated ingestion pipelines from multiple data sources.

 - etl-with-apache-spark-streaming project focuses specifically on streaming data ingestion, comparing traditional Spark Structured Streaming with Databricks Auto Loader.
 It demonstrates scalable, schema-aware ingestion of cloud file streams into Delta Lake.

+- etl-lakehouse-declarative-pipeline-dlt project demonstrates an end-to-end lakeFlow declarative pipeline.
+It ingests data from S3 and applies Medallion Architechture.
+It also uses expect keyword for streaming validation along with the required course of action.

+- etl-databricks-jobs ingests data from s3 and by implementing medallion architechture, it creates bronze-silver-gold layers.
+These layers are assigned as tasks in the job.
+It also demonstrates how to schedule the job and send notification after success or failure.

 # 📘 ETL Lakehouse Workflow Project
 ## Medallion Architecture + Terraform Infrastructure